-- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE D1, CSUGE A2, IGETC 1A, C-ID ENGL 100 - Prerequisite: ENGLISH 100 or DEV COM 090 or E.S.L.
-008 or guided self-placement. - English 101 is a course in critical reading and prose writing designed to refine the student's skills in thinking logically, reading carefully, and writing effectively.
+- 3 units, Letter, 3 lec, DE - DA, CSU/UC, LACCDGE D1, CSUGE A2, IGETC 1A, C-ID ENGL 100 - Advisory: ENGLISH 100 or DEV COM 090 or E.S.L.
+008 or guided self-placement.
+Advisory: Eligibility for collegelevel composition as determined by college assessment or other appropriate method. - English 101 is a course in critical reading and prose writing designed to refine the student's skills in thinking logically, reading carefully, and writing effectively.
 Stress is placed on the organization and composition of objective expository essays, including the research paper. - UC limits how much credit you can receive for taking this course.
 See "UC Credit Limitations" section of this catalog for information.